Note: Thanks to a reader that informed me today, Amtrak is no longer providing the motor coach from Catalina Express Terminal to Union Station.

 Bad news…not good to do with luggage and it’s further than you’d guess.

-How To Get to Catalina Express Terminal to Board the Amtrak Bus
+How To Get to Catalina Express Terminal

 As you exit your ship after you’ve claimed your luggage, exit the doors straight in front of you.
 Carefully cross the car and bus lanes to an island with a sign for the Cruise Ship Shuttle.
 It’s a small sign so hopefully this photo of it will help.